- Anne M Larson, MD, FACP, FAASLD, AGAF

 Isoniazid (INH, isonicotinylhydrazide) is a synthetic antibiotic that is bactericidal against replicating Mycobacterium tuberculosis.
 The drug acts by inhibiting the oxygen-dependent steps in the synthesis of mycolic acid, a component of the mycobacterial cell wall.
 INH has been associated with two syndromes of hepatotoxicity: mild INH hepatotoxicity and INH hepatitis.

 The pathophysiology and prevention of INH hepatotoxicity will be reviewed here.
 The clinical use of INH is discussed separately.
-(See "Treatment of latent tuberculosis infection in HIV-negative adults" and "Treatment of pulmonary tuberculosis in HIV-negative patients".)
+(See "Treatment of latent tuberculosis infection in HIV-uninfected adults" and "Treatment of pulmonary tuberculosis in HIV-uninfected patients".)

 MILD INH HEPATOTOXICITY